Monday, April 30, 2012

 chocolate madness.

-Last Tuesday, NARAL Pro-Choice Massachusetts hosted their annual Chocolate Madness event at The Cyclorama.
-I was invited to attend as a judge, which included a catered reception with plated appetizers and bottomless glasses of wine before diving headfirst into plates of chocolate everything.
-At assigned tables fellow judges and I rated eight entries, based on taste and creativity, before making the rounds to all (or as many as we could!) individual tables.
+NARAL Pro-Choice Massachusetts hosted their annual Chocolate Madness event at The Cyclorama.
+I was invited to attend as a judge which included a catered reception with plated appetizers and glasses of wine before diving headfirst into plates of chocolate everything.
+At assigned tables fellow judges and I rated eight entries based on taste and creativity, before making the rounds to all (or as many as we could!) individual tables.
 We sampled from the wildly inventive treats to the standard but never disappointing confections from local restaurants, bakeries and chocolatiers who came out to support the cause.

 Friday, April 27, 2012

-The waitress recommended a couple great cocktails; I let her favorites dictate my choices and started out with The Healer ($10) which I learned is one of their original originals, containing rye, mead, bitters and lemon.
+The waitress recommended a couple great cocktails; I let her favorites dictate my choices and started out with The Healer ($10) which is one of their original originals with rye, mead, bitters and lemon.
 Also pictured is the Fortune's Find ($10) made with kumquat, gin, lemon and simple syrup.
-I adore their cocktail names, where they spark intrigue, they also make sense when you think about it!
+I adore the cocktail names - where they spark intrigue, they also make sense when you think about it!
 The Healer was soothing and comforting, yet strong, and the Fortune's Find felt like just that, a real gem.

-The "Brontosaurus" Short Rib is literally a bone the size of the quoted prehistoric creature.
-Definitely the largest short rib I've seen, those who ordered it remark that its difficult to cut off the bone, which isn't to say there's anything wrong with the meat, there's just a lot of it.
+The "Brontosaurus" Short Rib is literally a bone the size of the quoted prehistoric dinosaur.
+Adam and Derek remark that it is difficult to cut off the bone, which isn't to say there's anything wrong with the meat, there's just a lot of it.
 As short ribs often imply fall off the bone, The Gallows version strays from that notion but still delivers tender, tasty meat.
-Both agreed it was very good, as was the small bite I tasted, which permeated with Asian flavors, a sweet and sour glaze and nuoc cham.
+Both agreed it was very good.
+I tasted a bite which permeated with Asian flavors, a sweet and sour glaze and nuoc cham.
 Served alongside is a spicy green papaya salad.

 And same goes for The Gallows overall.
 I can't get enough of this place!